idaholab/moose/framework/doc/content/source/utils/PerfGraph.md

 - 5: Fairly unimportant, or less used routines
 - 6: Routines that rarely take up much time

+## Performance Data Types

+The data provided in regards to a section or a node in the `PerfGraph` is as follows:

+- `SELF`: The time taken (not including children) in seconds
+- `CHILDREN`: The time taken by children in seconds
+- `TOTAL` The total (self plus children) time taken in seconds
+- `SELF_AVG`: The average time taken (not including children) in seconds over all calls
+- `CHILDREN_AVG`: The average time taken by children in seconds over all calls
+- `TOTAL_AVG`: The total time taken (self plus children) in seconds over all calls
+- `SELF_PERCENT`: The percentage of time taken (not including children) relative to the total application time
+- `CHILDREN_PERCENT`: The percentage of time taken by children relative to the total application time
+- `TOTAL_PERCENT`: The percentage of time taken (self plus children) relative to the total application time
+- `SELF_MEMORY`: The memory added (not including children) in Megabytes
+- `CHILDREN_MEMORY`: The memory added by children in Megabytes
+- `TOTAL_MEMORY`: The total memory added (self plus children) in Megabytes
+- `CALLS`: The number of calls

 ## Timing a Section

 There are two different methods for timing: on-the-fly registration and pre-registration.
 On-the-fly registration is the preferred method and should be used whenever possible.